RobbertH/robberth.github.io/_posts/projects/2016-03-29-visible-light-communication.markdown

 with lasers that the photoresistors can detect over such a large distance.
 But there is another problem: the signals won't be exactly synced, unless we power both arudinos on at the exact right time.
-For example, a problem that can occur now if we use 2 arduinos is that one arduino starts sending, and the other starts receiving when the fourth bit already has been sent.
+For example, a problem that can occur now if we use two distinct arduinos is that one arduino starts sending, and the other starts receiving when the fourth bit already has been sent.
 That's we I will need to implement a preamble or something like that.
 This remains to be done.
 I already ordered the lasers, so I'll keep you guys up to date.